-Engage and collaborate with Strategic Partners, including residents, local bike-ped advocacy groups, neighborhood associations, civic associations, the Palm Beach Transportation Planning Agency, the School District of Palm Beach County, and other stakeholders to create the Bicycle Master Plan.
+Engage residents and property owners and collaborate with the City's strategic partners, including local bike-pedestrian advocacy groups, neighborhood associations, civic associations, and other stakeholders to create the Bicycle Master Plan.
 The Bicycle Master Plan shall identify needed projects to enhance the bicycle network to provide continuous safe and accessible routes to schools, transit, employment centers, and neighborhoods.
-[Complete by 2022] (Includes Policy D-3.4) Policy HCE 1.7.5 Objective OPR 2.2
+[Complete by 2022]

+Policy HCE 1.7.5 Objective OPR 2.2

-Provide support and coordinate with Strategic Partners, including local and regional agencies, the Palm Beach Transportation Planning Agency Bicycle Trails, and Pedestrian Advisorv Committee, Palm Beach County, the Florida Department of Transportation Office of Greenways and Trails, and the East Coast Greenway Alliance to assist in the development of local and regional trail networks that integrate the Southeast Florida Regional Greenways and Trails Plan.
+Provide support and coordinate with strategic partners to assist in the development of local and regional trail networks that integrate the Southeast Florida Regional Greenways and Trails Plan.

 Create bicycle/pedestrian paths along canal, rail, and public corridor rights-of-way as part of an interconnected network of greenways, parks, and open spaces, for non-motorized transportation.
-(Reworded Policy D-1.2 Carried Forward)